FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/README.md

 Our repository is organised into subfolders to help you navigate through the two main algorithms:

-- **Pre_Processing:** This folder contains the Pre-processing Algorithm documentation.
-Here, you'll find detailed information on generating CT scan representations, delineating target volumes, and performing HU to RSP conversions.
+- **Pre_Processing:** This folder contains the Pre-processing Algorithm documentation and code.
+Here, you'll find detailed information on generating CT scan representations, delineating radiotherapy volumes, and performing HU to RSP conversions.

 - **Angle_Selection:** Inside this folder, you'll discover the Angle Selection Algorithm code and documentation.
 This section provides a detailed documentation of the beam simulation process for different gantry-couch angle combinations.
 It additionally covers the assessment of how incident beam geometry influences treatment planning parameters and finally the process of identifying optimal beam geometries tailored to each patient